defano/wyldcard/README.md

 ### Factors

 A _factor_ is an evaluated term or operand appearing in an expression.
-The nature of HyperTalk's syntax produces cases where the value of a term could be ambiguous.

-HyperCard uses the following precedence when evaluating factors to eliminate ambiguity:
+To eliminate ambiguity, HyperCard uses the following precedence when evaluating factors:

 Precedence   | Term                    | Description
 -------------|-------------------------|------------